YinHK-gameDev/unity-learn/ai/ML agents/README.md

 ![](./img/onnx.png)

+> You can find the configurations for this training process in `.yaml` file.

 ### Observing Training Progress
 Once you start training using `mlagents-learn`, while training, you'll receive information about the training progress from the console.
 You'll also be able to visualize the training by running in a separate terminal:
 ```